-When HS\SCCH\DRX\Active is TRUE and the timer Inactivity Threshold for HS-SCCH DRX cycle is not configured by higher layers, the UE shall monitor the HS-SCCH subframes in the HS-SCCH reception pattern.
+When HS\SCCH\DRX\Active is TRUE and the timer Inactivity Threshold for HS-SCCH DRX cycle is not configured by higher layers, the UE shall monitor the HS-SCCH subframes in the HS-SCCH reception pattern on all configured carriers.

-When HS\SCCH\DRX\Active is TRUE and the timer Inactivity Threshold for HS-SCCH DRX cycle is configured by higher layers, the UE is required to monitor the HS-SCCHs in the UE's HS-SCCH set continuously when the timer is running.
-The UE shall only monitor the HS-SCCH subframes in the HS-SCCH reception pattern when the timer is expired.
+When HS\SCCH\DRX\Active is TRUE and the timer Inactivity Threshold for HS-SCCH DRX cycle is configured by higher layers, the UE is required to monitor the HS-SCCHs in the UE's HS-SCCH set on all configured carriers continuously when the timer is running.
+The UE shall only monitor the HS-SCCH subframes in the HS-SCCH reception pattern on all configured carriers when the timer is expired.